justinmeiners/efficient-programming-with-components/05_swap.md

 [group-theory]: https://en.wikipedia.org/wiki/Group_theory

-[^group-theory]: Groups, monoids, and rings are a few of the subjects of abstract algebra,
+[^about-group-theory]: Groups, monoids, and rings are a few of the subjects of abstract algebra,
     a field which studies the fundamental properties of mathematical structures.
     The key idea is that many different mathematical objects appear to function similarly.
     Vectors and matrices can be "added" and "subtracted" just like integers.